-The CARES Act included early access for distributions from individuals’ defined contribution, 457 and IRA accounts and loan relief for “qualified individuals” through 12/31/2020
+The CARES Act included early access for distributions from individuals’ defined contribution, 457 and IRA accounts and loan relief for “qualified individuals.”
+This Act expired 12/31/2020.

 As a part of the CARES Act, over-the-counter (OTC) drugs, including menstrual products, are now deemed an eligible expense when using your MERS Health Care Savings Program (HCSP) account.

 This change is effective for expenses incurred on or after January 1, 2020.
 If you previously submitted a claim for an OTC item you purchased since that time and was denied, you can resubmit the claim online through the Claims Management portal in myMERS or via the mobile app.
 You are able to use your Health Benefits debit card to cover these OTC expenses.

 Some vendors may not have their coding updated to comply with this regulatory change, if you find your transaction is declined, please purchase the item using an alternative method and submit your receipt for reimbursement.

 Because CRD’s cannot be rolled over to other plans or to IRAs, the mandatory 20% federal tax withholding did not apply to them.
 The 10% penalty for early distributions is waived when MERS Plan eligibility was met.
 Regular 10% income tax withholding was applied to retirement plan distributions, unless your form indicated an opt-out election of that withholding.
 This information was reported out on your 1099 issued to you in January.